-Equipment/Task Engineering and Work Practice Control Methods Required Respiratory Protection and Minimum Assigned Protection Factor (APF) What does full and proper implementation require? ≤ 4 hours /shift > 4 hours /shift (i) Stationary masonry saws Use saw equipped with integrated water delivery system that continuously feeds water to the blade.
+TABLE 1: SPECIFIED EXPOSURE CONTROL METHODS WHEN WORKING WITH MATERIALS CONTAINING CRYSTALLINE SILICA Equipment/Task Engineering and Work Practice Control Methods Required Respiratory Protection and Minimum Assigned Protection Factor (APF) What does full and proper implementation require? ≤ 4 hours /shift > 4 hours /shift (i) Stationary masonry saws Use saw equipped with integrated water delivery system that continuously feeds water to the blade.
 Operate and maintain tool in accordance with manufacturer's instructions to minimize dust emissions.
-None None Water Controls: ■ An adequate supply of water for dust suppression is used; ■ The spray nozzle is working properly to apply water at the point of dust generation; ■ The spray nozzle is not clogged or damaged; and ■ All hoses and connections are intact. (ii) Handheld power saws (any blade diameter) Use saw equipped with integrated water delivery system that continuously feeds water to the blade.
+None None Water Controls: An adequate supply of water for dust suppression is used; The spray nozzle is working properly to apply water at the point of dust generation; The spray nozzle is not clogged or damaged; and All hoses and connections are intact. (ii) Handheld power saws (any blade diameter) Use saw equipped with integrated water delivery system that continuously feeds water to the blade.
 Operate and maintain tool in accordance with manufacturer's instructions to minimize dust emissions.
-When used outdoors.
-When used indoors or in an enclosed area.
-None APF 10 APF 10 APF 10 Water Controls: ■ An adequate supply of water for dust suppression is used; ■ The spray nozzle is working properly to apply water at the point of dust generation; ■ The spray nozzle is not clogged or damaged; ■ All hoses and connections are intact.
+None APF 10 Water Controls: An adequate supply of water for dust suppression is used; The spray nozzle is working properly to apply water at the point of dust generation; The spray nozzle is not clogged or When used indoors or in an enclosed area.
+APF 10 APF 10 damaged; ■ All hoses and connections are intact.